Cyclotron (character): Terry Curtis

-Cyclotron II
+Clarence Simms

-A new incarnation of Cyclotron named Clarence Simms appears in "DC Rebirth".
-He is a member of the Suicide Squad before Amanda Waller kills him for attempting to betray her.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52" reboot.
+Clarence Simms appears in the crossover series Justice League vs Suicide Squad as a member of the initial Suicide Squad.
+On a mission to Jagsun, he organizes a double cross to take the island's God-Engine for himself, but is killed by Waller.

 Powers and abilities

 The first Cyclotron has immense strength, the ability to fly, project blasts of atomic energy, and manipulate matter on a molecular level.
 He can even sap his opponent's physique by touching them.
 He additionally possesses expertise in science.

 The second Cyclotron is capable of generating energy.